SDeVuyst/CS50W-final-project/README.md

 All web pages of the project are mobile-responsive.

 (note.
 If you interpret this as a social network.
 I have asked this in the CS50 discord to be sure, and they reassured me it's not!)

+## What is in each file
+* `cswebfunding`
+  * `static`
+    * `cswebfunding.js` - contains all javascript functions, using fetch to eg. donate etc. and asynchronously update DOM
+    * `styles.css` - contains all css stles
+  * `templates`
+    * `index.html` - index page that displays basic info
+    * `layout.html` - base template that all other HTML-files use, includes navbar
+    * `listing.html` - shows info about a specific listing
+    * `listings.html` - shows cards that display different listings, can be sorted/filtered
+    * `login.html` -  login page
+    * `newlisting.html` - page to create new listing
+    * `profile.html` - shows info about specific user
+    * `register.html` - page to register
+  * `admin.py` - makes sure that User, Listing, Comment and Donation can be viewed in /admin
+  * `models.py` - contains the User, Listing, Comment and Donation model
+  * `urls.py` - contains all the URLs
+  * `views.py` - backend of the application, contains multiple functions so everything is updated in the db and the right responses are returned to user
+* `media` - contains default image for user and listing, also contains user uploaded images

 <!-- GETTING STARTED -->
 ## Getting Started